Nasal Congestion & Snoring

 Luke Rudmik, MD

 Nasal congestion has a variety of causes, and is usually attributed to either a structural anatomic blockage or swelling of the nasal tissue.
 Both problems can narrow the nasal cavity and give a sensation of “nasal congestion”.
 The following is a list of potential causes of nasal congestion:

 What are some treatment options for nasal congestion?

 Treatment of nasal congestion typically begins with medical therapy along with conservative treatments such as avoiding known allergens and using nasal saline irrigations.
 Common medications used to treat the various causes of nasal congestion include:

 - Topical nasal antihistamine spray

-- Oral antibiotic
+- Oral antibiotic (in case of bacterial infection)